-1. The Student Conduct Board is composed of the Director of Student Conduct (designee), who facilitates the hearing, and three board members.
+1. The Student Conduct Board is composed of three (3) board members.
+The Director of Student Conduct (designee), serves as the Hearing Officer and strictly facilitates the hearing.

-In Academic Dishonesty cases, the Student Conduct Board is composed of the Director of Student Conduct or designee, who facilitates the hearing and three (3) board members.
+In Academic Dishonesty cases, the Student Conduct Board is composed of three (3) board members.
+The Director of Student Conduct (designee), serves as the Hearing Officer and strictly facilitates the hearing.
 In cases of Academic Dishonesty, a representative from the Office of the Dean of the faculty where the course or academic activity in question is offered will serve as a board member.

 The Student Conduct Board serves as a panel to hear the case for students who have offered a plea of Not Responsible and have been offered a Student Conduct Board Hearing.
 Selection of the board for any given case depends on the availability of members at the scheduled hearing time.
 By participating, board members agree to adhere to a strict code of confidentiality and declare a lack of personal acquaintance with or bias for/against the student involved.
-The College strives to create hearing panels that are reflective of the diverse experiences within our campus community while balancing availability and completed training in various competencies via the SUNY Student Conduct Institute.
+The University strives to create hearing panels that are reflective of the diverse experiences within our campus community while balancing availability and completed training in various competencies via the SUNY Student Conduct Institute.
 This training is supplemented by on-campus training provided by the Student Conduct Office.

 - 2. The Student Conduct Board has the following responsibilities: - a.
 Hears cases as scheduled. - b.
 Hears all statements and evidence related to the case in question. - c.
 Seeks answers to all questions pertaining to the statements and evidence presented. - d.
 Establishes a finding of either Responsible or Not Responsible for each individual charge levied against the Respondent via a consensus. - e.
-In findings of Responsible, determines appropriate sanction(s). - f.
+In findings of Responsible, recommends appropriate sanction(s). - f.
 Acts in an advisory capacity upon the request of the Director of Student Conduct (designee) in a case where the student has offered a plea of Responsible but where the sanction may be so severe that a full review of all relevant facts is desired for a fair perspective.